Skip to content

 for iod_node in iodmodules_model.content.children:

-ref_value = getattr(iod_node, "ref", None)
+table_id = getattr(iod_node, "table_id", None)

-if ref_value and ref_value in module_models:
+if table_id and table_id in module_models:

-module_content = module_models[ref_value].content
+module_content = module_models[table_id].content

 for child in list(module_content.children):